 In this section, we examine how conflict and contestation between competing elements within the context of the aforementioned political settlements have shaped the evolution of education policy and its implementation in Indonesia during the New Order and post-New Order periods in relation to three specific issues, each of which is likely to have had a significant bearing on education quality and learning outcomes.
 These issues are: i) the national exam; ii) the school curriculum; and iii) teacher career paths.
-The purpose of the analysis here is to draw out more concretely the role of conflict and contestation in linking the political settlements, on the one hand, to specific policy and implementation decisions, on the other hand, so as to complement the macro-scale analysis presented in the preceding sections.
+The purpose of the analysis here is to draw out more concretely the role of conflict and contestation in linking the political settlements to specific policy and implementation decisions so as to complement the macro-scale analysis presented in the preceding sections.